Lejdi/LoyaltyRewards/README.md

   be prepared to talk about the solution you chose
 - you can use different libraries, e.g. if you are more familiar with RxJava than coroutines, you're encouraged to use them
-- the skeleton contains two versions of views on branches - Compose and Data Binding - choose the one you're more comfortable with
 - if you want to provide additional info about your solution in the readme, feel free to do so

 ### Mock API